mxagar/jekyll_web_guide/jekyll_guide.md

 ## 4. Themes

 The theme is specified in the `_config.yaml` file, in the key `theme`.
-By default is `minima`.
+By default it is `minima`.
 We can check where its files are with

 ```bash
 bundle show minima